secdev/scapy/README.md

 channel, ...), etc.

 Scapy supports Python 3.7+.
-It's intended to be cross platform, and runs on many different platforms (Linux, OSX,
+It's intended to be cross-platform, and run on many different platforms (Linux, OSX,
 \*BSD, and Windows).

 ## Getting started